iankelk/iankelk.github.io/blog/2024-02-06-chickens/index.md

 2. Biases found in the training data are perpetuated on an enormous scale, and the cost of training such large models damages the environment.

 A lot of this debate hinges on philosophical ideas of what "understanding" and "reasoning" even mean, and there's a comprehensive [Wikipedia article](https://en.wikipedia.org/wiki/Stochastic_parrot) on it if you're interested in reading more.
+It is indeed a bit ironic that the authors of the "stochastic parrot" paper named it after a "random" parrot, when their primary criticism of the models deals with the deterministic neural network component.

 ### The parrot-chicken partnership